semasuka/blog/about.md

 ---
 # About Me

 Hi there!
 I’m Semasuka Stern, I’m a passionate software engineer with more than 3 years of coding experience.
 I code in Python, Java, Javascript, HTML and CSS.
 Now, I’m focusing more on machine intelligence (or machine learning) and it’s real world-application to solve humankind challenges.
-Myself am learning Machine Learning and the act of writing posts pushes me to explain complex topics in simple words, helping you to gain even a better understanding of Machine Learning.
+Myself am learning Machine Learning and the act of writing posts pushes me to explain complex topics in simple words, helping you to gain a better understanding of Machine Learning.

 # Why another ML/coding blog?